 We are delighted to be supporting the work of the next generation of artistic talent.

 We are delighted to announce that Andrea Christodoulides, B.A.
-Painting, Edinburgh College of Art 2017, as the winner of this year's Graduate Showcase Award.
+Painting, Edinburgh College of Art 2017, as the winner of the Graduate Showcase Award 2017.

 “As a Cypriot artist, my work is inspired by my culture and heritage, the enchanting power of stories and myth, the theatre stage and imaginary worlds.
 The mythical and the unreal trigger my imagination and create what I consider a good story.
 I am intrigued by the way stories are formed through our own thought processes of understanding and imagination.
 In our minds stories change, reshape, evolve, and metamorphose.
 My canvas works like the theatre stage, a defined space in which a series of open and closed narratives are enacted.
 I see my characters as being actors in a play and I consider the relationship of director versus actor and the characters versus real people.
 The characters seem to come to life and what I plan for them is not always what they become; this unpredictability is what I like about the creative process and what makes me return to the studio day after day.
 I like the viewers to become storytellers; by looking and interpreting the painting they form a new story.” - Andrea Christodoulides on her degree show exhibition